 You have been a great Father to our children so far and it’s a privilege being able to watch your relationship with them grow.

 Happy second Father’s Day Daddy Dave.
 Here’s to many more!

 Donna aka Mummy

-A lot has changed over the last year but my Hubby has remained constant.
+A lot has changed over the last year but Dave has remained constant.
 For that I am hugely grateful.